-- How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+Details:

-The portfolio's investments are subject to a norms-based controversy analysis that considers the compliance with the international social, human, environmental and anti-corruption standards, as defined by the UNGC and the OECD Guidelines for Multinational Enterprises.
-The International Labour Organisation and International Bill of Human Rights are part of the many international references integrated into Candriam's norms-based analysis and ESG model.
+The portfolio's investments are subject to a norms-based analysis that considers compliance with international social, human, environmental and anticorruption standards, as defined by the UN Global Compact and the OECD Guidelines for Multinational Enterprises.
+The International Labour Organisationand International Bill of Human Rights are part of the many international references integrated into Candriam's norms-based analysis and ESG Analysis framework.

-This analysis aims to exclude companies that have significantly and repeatedly breached any of these principles.
+This analysis aims to exclude companies that have significantly and/or repeatedly breached any of these principles.

-Details can be found via the links mentioned at the bottom of this Annex.
+Further information regarding Candriam's consideration of the Do Not Significantly Harm principle can be found via the links mentioned at the end of this Annex.